tenzir/tenzir/web/docs/pipelines/README.md

 ## Structured and Unstructured Dataflow

 Tenzir pipelines make one more distinction: the elements that the operators push through the pipeline are *typed*.
-An operator has an upstream and downstream
+An operator has an **upstream** and **downstream** type:
-type:

 ![Upstream and Downstream Types](operator-table.svg)

-When composing pipelines out of operators, the upstream/downstream type of adjacent operators have to match.
+When composing pipelines out of operators, upstream/downstream types of adjacent operators have to match.
 Otherwise the pipeline is malformed.
 We call any void-to-void operator sequence a **closed pipeline**.
 Only closed pipelines can execute.

-If a pipeline does not have a input and output operator, it would "leak" data.
+If a pipeline is not closed, Tenzir attempts to auto-complete missing input and output operators.
+When you [run a pipeline](../usage/run-pipelines/README.md) on the command line, we implicitly read JSON from stdin and write JSON to stdout.
+When you run a pipeline in the app and do not provide a sink, we only append [`serve`](tql2/operators/serve.md) to make the pipeline a REST API and extract data piecemeal through your browser.

 Operators can be *polymorphic* in that they can have more than a single upstream and downstream type.
-For example, [`head`](../tql2/operators/head.md) accepts both bytes and events, filtering either the first N bytes or events.
+For example, [`buffer`](../tql2/operators/buffer.md) accepts both bytes and events.

 Many Tenzir pipelines use the [`from`](../tql2/operators/from.md) and [`to`](../tql2/operators/to.md) operators to get data in and out, respectively.